Nadine2016/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 - Decide if you want to enable Portworx volume encryption (Step 4).
 - If you use non-SDS worker nodes, [add raw, unformatted, and unmounted block storage](https://cloud.ibm.com/docs/containers?topic=containers-portworx#create_block_storage) to your worker nodes.

-For more information about how to install the Portworx Helm chart, see the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-portworx#install_portworx) or [Red Hat OpenShift on IBM Cloud ](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#install_portworx) documentation.
+For more information about how to install the Portworx, see the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-portworx#install_portworx) or [Red Hat OpenShift on IBM Cloud ](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#install_portworx) documentation.

 ## Step 6: Add Portworx storage to your apps

 Now that your Portworx cluster is all set, you can start creating Portworx volumes by using [Kubernetes dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
-The Portworx Helm chart already set up a few default storage classes in your cluster that you can see by running the `kubectl get storageclasses | grep portworx` command.
+The Portworx installation already set up a few default storage classes in your cluster that you can see by running the `kubectl get storageclasses | grep portworx` command.
 You can also create your own storage class to define settings, such as:

 - Encryption for a volume
 - IO priority of the disk where you want to store the data